Argo (oceanography): Data results

 Argo is now the dominant source of information about the climatic state of the oceans and is being widely used in many publications as seen in the diagram opposite.
 Topics addressed include air-sea interaction, ocean currents, interannual variability, El Niño, mesoscale eddies, water mass properties and transformation.
 Argo is also now permitting direct computations of the global ocean heat content.

-A notable recent paper was published by Durack and Wijffels that analyzed global changes in surface salinity patterns.

 They determine that areas of the world with high surface salinity are getting saltier and areas of the world with relatively low surface salinity are getting fresher.
 This has been described as 'the rich get richer and the poor get poorer'.
 Scientifically speaking, the distributions of salt are governed by the difference between precipitation and evaporation.
 Areas, such as the northern North Pacific Ocean, where precipitation dominates evaporation are fresher than average.
 The implication of their result is that the Earth is seeing an intensification of the global hydrological cycle.
 Argo data are also being used to drive computer models of the climate system leading to improvements in the ability of nations to forecast seasonal climate variations.

 Argo data were critical in the drafting of Chapter 3 (Working Group 1) of the IPCC Fifth Assessment Report (released September 2013) and an appendix was added to that chapter to emphasize the profound change that had taken place in the quality and volume of ocean data since the IPCC Fourth Assessment Report and the resulting improvement in confidence in the description of surface salinity changes and upper-ocean heat content.

 Argo data were used along with sea level change data from satellite altimetry in a new approach to analyzing global warming, reported in Eos in 2017.
 David Morrison reports that "[b]oth of these data sets show clear signatures of heat deposition in the ocean, from the temperature changes in the top 2 km of water and from the expansion of the ocean water due to heating.
 These two measures are less noisy than land and atmospheric temperatures."